reidchatham/api.reidchatham.com/README.md

 ### Basic usage

-Run command `make docker_build_run` to build and run and instance of the api in a docker container on your machine.
+Run command `make docker_build_run` to build and run an instance of the api in a docker container on your machine.
+Using [Make](https://www.cs.oberlin.edu/~kuperman/help/make.html).

 ## Server
 - Docker: [Get Started with Docker | Docker](https://www.docker.com/get-started)